phetsims/phet-info/doc/core-description-overview.md

    - changing states in "built-in" or accessible object responses  present on the object.
    - changes to surrounding context in accessible context responses.

-# Examples for each Core Description piece
+# Examples for each Core Description Options
 - ToDo - What kinds of examples are needed here?

 # References to Description Design Resources